Honouring outstanding contributions by migrants and those that work in the Multicultural field

 • For how long or to what level has the nominee contributed to the community?

-Nominations for the 2019 Premier’s Multicultural Community Medals are now open!
+Nominations for the 2019 are now closed.

 The Premier’s Multicultural Community Medals and the Multicultural Honour Roll highlight the outstanding contribution of migrants, and those who work in the multicultural field, to NSW.